 Coastal managers and decision-makers are faced with the new challenge of designing conservation and restoration strategies that will enable valued coastal resources to prove resilient in the face of climate change.
-To do this, they need restoration planning tools, based on robust science that will help them to design effective strategies.
+They need restoration planning tools, based on robust science that will help them design effective strategies.
 Critical questions include (1) what is the role of climate-related stressors in impacting critical resources relative to other existing anthropogenic stressors, (2) how will climate-related stressors interact with other anthropogenic stressors, and (3) what is the role of local adaptation and population connectivity in resilience to climate change?

-We are addressing all three of these questions for native Olympia oysters (Ostrea lurida) in Pacific coast estuaries, a key restoration target for the region.
-We are taking a collaborative, joint fact-finding approach to this work, involving restoration practitioners and resource managers in the development and implementation of the research, and developing relevant tools for users.
+We are addressing these questions for native Olympia oysters (Ostrea lurida) in Pacific coast estuaries.
+We are taking a collaborative, joint fact-finding approach, involving restoration practitioners and resource managers in the development and implementation of the research, and developing relevant products for users.

 conservancyNERRSElkhorn Slough FoundationBodega Marine LabSF State